etendosoftware/docs/docs/user-guide/etendo-copilot/getting-started.md

 ---

-When asked something, Copilot informs the user about the assistant used when processing each message.
+When asked something, Copilot informs the user about the assistants and tools used when processing each message.

 !!!note
     When closed and opened again, by default, Copilot will select the last assistant previously used.